‘This Is Us’ Star Chrissy Metz Dares To Bare In Swimsuit Photo Shoot

 Actress Chrissy Metz has rocked the world as Kate Pearson on This Is Us, now she’s rocking a body-confident red swimsuit in a new slew of photos published in Harper’s Bazaar.
-The revealing new pics of Chrissy Metz hit newsstands on March 13, and they feature the 36-year-old beauty flaunting her curves in a plunging red swimsuit, a pinup-worthy polka dot dress, and a blue corset.
+The revealing new pics of Chrissy Metz hit newsstands on March 13, and they feature the 36-year-old beauty flaunting her curves in a plunging red swimsuit, a pinup worthy polka dot dress and a blue corset.

 #'This Is Us' Star Chrissy Metz Poses in Red Swimsuit For Pin-Up Photo Shoot – https://t.co/kRtzRVym5Q pic.twitter.com/KInesocclB